transient

 etc., these simple approaches just don't scale.
 Transient is designed

 to solve this issue.
-Think of it as the humble prefix argument C-u
+Think of it as the humble prefix argument C-u,

 raised to the power of 10.
-Like C-u
+Like C-u, it is key driven.
+Like the

 shell, it supports boolean "flag" options, options that take